Answers To Your Bankruptcy Questions

 Well, what about some of the advantages of bankruptcy?
 Bankruptcy will allow you an opportunity to get caught up on some of the payments you have missed, and stop a foreclosure on your home.
 It can also prevent your car or other property from being repossessed while you are trying to make payments.
 It will put a halt to those harassing debt collector phone calls and will end wage garnishment.
 Once your bankruptcy petition is filed, an automatic stay will be issues by the court.
 This prevents your debtors from taking any more action to try and collect your debts.

 Bankruptcy is designed for those people that are overwhelmed by their financial burdens.
 People who feel they have no way out.
 If you are worried about your credit, know that you will not be in complete credit ruin, but a bankruptcy will stay on your credit report for up to 10 years.
 If you still have a consistent income, you will find that some places will still extend credit to you even with a bankruptcy on your record.
-If you have other questions, consult your dallas bankruptcy attorney.
+If you have other questions, consult your bankruptcy attorney dallas.